 When shopping for wheel chocks, material construction is the most important factor to consider.
 Common wheel chock materials include wood, rubber, aluminum, steel and urethane.
 Each option has its benefits.
-Wood, rubber and aluminum are more economical solutions, while steel and urethane are more costly.
+Wood, rubber and aluminum tend to be economical solutions, while steel and urethane, though strong, are more costly.
 Let’s break down each wheel chock material option:

 Urethane Wheel Chocks